Glass railing design

-Glass stair railing panels also have to be tempered which means they have to be accurately cut first time because the tempering process does not allow you to go back and make changes to the size of panels if holes do not line up to stair treads.
+Glass railing panels also have to be tempered which means they have to be accurately cut first time because the tempering process does not allow you to go back and make changes to the size of panels if they do no assemble correctly or if holes do not line up to stair treads.

 Designing for stair treads & handrails